domkm/graphql-best-practices/README.md

    3. Run a mutation like `attachImageToPost(postId, uploadedAssetId)`
 3. __GraphQL Multipart Request Spec__ - [This](https://github.com/jaydenseric/graphql-multipart-request-spec) is an emerging standard for using GraphQL with `multipart/form-data` content type (instead of the usual `application/json`) and therefore able to transmit files directly.
 This ships with Apollo Server and some other libraries and tools.

-In the spirit of being client-driven, the GraphQL Multipart Request Spec seems like the best approach, currently.
-It is not a panacea though; it causes new problems like requiring the client to route multipart requests over HTTP even if a WebSocket connection exists and places additional strain on the API server.
+ The GraphQL Multipart Request Spec method causes new problems like requiring the client to route multipart requests over HTTP even if a WebSocket connection exists and places additional strain on the API server.
+However, it seems to be the most "client-driven" method and solves multiple problems with other methods.
+All things considered, it seems like the Multipart Request Spec is the best approach, currently.

 ## Server

 ### Schema Creation

 SDL (the GraphQL **S**chema **D**efinition **L**anguage) is used throughout this document.
-It is very useful for describing a schema but too static for easily defining a schema.
+It is very useful for describing a schema but too limited for easily defining a schema.
 Do not use SDL or any type of static data (like EDN) for schema definition.
 Instead, use code to generate the schema (or generate the data which is then used to generate the schema).
 Good GraphQL schemas tend to be extremely verbose; do not try to define them by hand.
 See [this article](https://www.prisma.io/blog/the-problems-of-schema-first-graphql-development-x1mn4cb0tyl3) for a more thorough explanation.

 ### Authorization